rte-france/Grid2Op/docs/modeled_elements.rst

     \[\forall t, \mathbf{e}_{t+1} = \mathbf{e}_{t} - \mathbf{l}.\Delta t \]

-The equation :eq:`storageloss` supposes that :math:`\mathbf{e}_{t}` has been updated with the equations :eq:`storagemax`, :eq:`charging`, :eq:`storageactual` and :eq:`storagemodif`.
+The equation :eq:`storageloss` supposes that :math:`\mathbf{e}_{t}` has been updated with the equations :eq:`storagemax`, :eq:`charging`, :eq:`storageactual` and :eq:`storagemodif` (this means that we do not, for clarity, added "temporary" notations for the results of each computations in :eq:`storagemax`, :eq:`charging`, :eq:`storageactual` and :eq:`storagemodif`, which would have been more rigourous but harder to read)

 .. note:: This is why, in the observation, you can get a "state of charge" (`obs.storage_charge`,
-    :math:`\mathbf{e}_t`) below pmin because of the losses.
+    :math:`\mathbf{e}_t`) below `obs.storage_Emin` (*aka* :math:`\underline{\mathbf{E}}`) because of the losses.

-    If that is the case, even if no action is done by the agent, then some power will be taken from the grid to the storage unit to restore its capacity to the minimum capacity.
+    If that is the case at one step, even if no action is done by the agent, then some power will be taken from the grid to charge the storage unit until its "minimum capacity" is met.

+    When this happens, the storage charge will remain unchanged (and slightly below `obs.storage_Emin`) but some "infinite" amount of power will be taken from the grid to the storage unit.
+This is consistent with reality: you would need to keep the battery charged to compensate for the losses if you want to maintain it a given charge.

+    This phenomenon explains that the losses should be lower than the maximum charging capacity of the storage units.
+Otherwise, the storage would be "doomed" to be discharged and nothing could be done about it, which would make a relatively uninteresting unit for "real" grid.

 .. _substation-mod-el: